Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Kenya - Mount Kenya NP Natural Forest.md

 KENYA
 =====

 *Mount Kenya is an ancient extinct volcano and Africa’s second highest mountain.
-It*s *rugged ice-capped summits and cloud-forested mid-slopes form one of the most impressive east African landscapes.
+Its rugged ice-capped summits and cloud-forested mid-slopes form one of the most impressive east African landscapes.
 It has twelve remnant glaciers, all receding rapidly, and four secondary peaks at the head of steep glacial valleys.
 Its Afro-alpine and sub-alpine moorland flora provide outstanding examples of ecological evolution and processes and possess a wide range of rare and endemic species.
 Its forests are part of the largest continuous block of indigenous closed canopy forest in the country.
 A narrow 10 km corridor through farmland links its forested northern slopes with the wide plains and semi-arid savanna grasslands of the Lewa Wildlife Conservancy and with the Ngare Ndare Forest Reserve adjoining it on the south.
 The extension creates a site at the interface of two biomes, Afromontane and Somali-Maasai.*

 COUNTRY
 -------